leiguo3/DrawerPage/README.md

 * Then, just add DrawerPage as a dependency to your existing project.
 * Make your Activity extends from DrawerPageActivity and everything is ok now.

+Note: Any Activity that extends DrawerPageActivity must use the Theme.DrawerPage.Translucent.NoTitleBar or its derivation as its theme.
 License
 -------